The Chicago Cubs scored three runs — on zero hits — in the eighth inning, rallying to defeat the host Miami Marlins, 4-3, on Wednesday night.

 Cubs starter Marcus Stroman allowed five hits, one walk and three walks in six innings.
 He struck out seven and the Cubs improved to 7-16 in his starts this year.

-Miami opened the scoring in the fifth as Bryan De La Cruz hit a ground-rule double and scored on Fortes’ homer.
+Miami opened the scoring in the fifth as Bryan De La Cruz hit a ground-rule double, scoring on Fortes’ homer.
 One out later, Diaz homered for a 3-0 lead.

 The Cubs got on the board in the seventh as Wisdom — playing his first game since Saturday due to a stinger injury — slugged his solo homer to left.